geowerkstatt/vsc_interlis2_extension/README.md

     * `{...}`

 ### Snippets
-The extension provides interactive Snippets for commonly used INTERLIS 2 Blocks.
-To use the Snippets start by typing the name of the Block until VSC provides the correct option as Suggestion.
+The extension provides interactive snippets for commonly used INTERLIS 2 blocks.
+To use the snippets start by typing the name of the block until VSC provides the correct option as suggestion.
 Select the snippet with the arrow keys and hit `ENTER` to insert.
 Navigate through the snippet and its options with `TAB`.

 Supported snippets include: `MODEL`, `TOPIC`, `CLASS`, `STRUCTURE`, `ASSOCIATION` and `Role`